bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ## Want more help?
 Give back, help others.

+There is an old Chinese saying: `The rose's in her hand,the flavor in mine` (I learnt this thanks to Chinese Thanos contributor ♥️).
-This is again, in my opinion very important rule: **How to build community?
+This is again, in my opinion very important and maybe surprising truth: **How to build community?
 By helping the community out!**

 You can't be selfish.
 First of all, you created / maintain the project in the open source in the first place, so you are already helping out the people.
 But at some point you feel stressed, exhausted, alone or helpless.
 This is where the community helps enormously.
 You want more users, because (tiny)